-The Styberg Library is considered one of the top theological research libraries in the United States.
-In addition to its physical collection of about 400,000 print volumes, more than 200 print periodical subscriptions, and other materials including microfilm reels, DVDs, and CDs, it provides online access to numerous databases, e-books, and digital collections.
-Collection distinctives include rare book collections in the Methodist and Anglican traditions, ancient Near Eastern studies and biblical archeology, rare Bible collections with several outstanding first editions, and manuscript and archival collections including Garrett-Evangelical institutional records, personal papers, and church archives of the United Methodist Church Northern Illinois Conference.
+Established in 1981 during the merge of the library collections of the Garrett-Evangelical and Bexley Seabury Theological Seminaries, the United Library was later renamed the Styberg Library in May 2017, in recognition of the contributions of Ernest and Bernice Styberg to the Seminary.
+The Styberg Library takes its pride in maintaining a physical collection of about 350,000 books, periodicals, and audiovisual materials; it also provides online access to numerous databases, e-books, and digital collections.
+Notable elements of the collection include but are not limited to: rare book collections in the Methodist and Anglican traditions, ancient Near Eastern studies, and biblical archeology; rare Bible collections with several outstanding first editions; and manuscript and archival collections including Garrett-Evangelical institutional records, personal papers, and church archives of the United Methodist Church Northern Illinois Conference.